JaGeo/LobsterPy/README.md

 * **Other command line tools**:

-    ``lobsterpy create-inputs`` will create standard inputs based on existing POSCAR, POTCAR, INCAR files.
-It will allow to test for different basis sets that are available in Lobster.
-Currently only available for PBE_54 POTCARs.
-As currently only pbeVASPfit2015 basis in LOBSTER includes additional orbitals relevant for the solid state materials.
+    ``lobsterpy create-inputs`` will create standard inputs based on existing POSCAR, POTCAR, and INCAR files.
+It will allow testing for different basis sets that are available in Lobster.
+This feature is currently only available for PBE_54 POTCARs, as only the pbeVASPfit2015 basis in LOBSTER includes additional orbitals relevant to solid-state materials.
 Please check out our publication https://doi.org/10.1002/cplu.202200123 and LOBSTER program manual for more information